abhisaha1/linkcast/README.md

 Linkcast is minimal in size has been developed using [Hyperapp](https://github.com/hyperapp/hyperapp) which is a ~1kb library.

 ## ToDo's
 Linkcast is reaching a state of stability.
-There needs to be more refinement and the experience needs to be more personalised.
+There needs to be more refinement and better personalised experience.

 ## Install
 Clone the project